Beta · 20 free units · worth $499 each

 Wires to your gate opener

 Two wires from the Hub to two terminals on your gate opener's control board.
-I tell you exactly which ones.
+We tell you exactly which ones.
 Works with LiftMaster, Chamberlain, DoorKing, FAAC, Nice, and most residential brands.

 Opens automatically

-Press a button on the Tag to cancel auto-open
+Press the button on the Tag to open, close, or cancel an automatic trigger.

 Works offline

-Encrypted radio between Tag and Hub — can't be cloned
+The Tag and Hub use an encrypted connection that can't be cloned or replayed.

 LiftMaster